Connor O'Riordan

-Connor Patrick O'Riordan (born 19 October 2003) is an Irish professional footballer who plays as a defender for EFL League One side Doncaster Rovers on loan from club Blackburn Rovers and has also been capped for the Republic of Ireland U20 and U21 teams.
-He began his career at Crewe Alexandra and has also had loan spells at Raith Rovers in Scotland and at Cambridge United.
+Connor Patrick O'Riordan (born 19 October 2003) is an Irish professional footballer who plays as a centre-back for club Barnsley, on loan from side Blackburn Rovers.

+He has been capped for the Republic of Ireland U20 and U21 teams.

 Club career

 Crewe Alexandra

 O'Riordan signed a scholarship deal with Crewe Alexandra's Academy in 2020.

 In September 2021, he joined Kidsgrove Athletic on a month-long loan before having a similar spell at Nantwich Town the following month.

 Upon returning to Crewe, he made his Crewe debut on 1 December 2021, being named in the starting line-up for an EFL Trophy knock-out game against Doncaster Rovers at Gresty Road.
-Still an Academy scholar, he made his first league start on 29 January 2022 at Gresty Road against Rotherham United.
+Still an academy scholar, he made his first league start on 29 January 2022 at Gresty Road against Rotherham United.
 He signed his first professional deal with the club at the end of the 2021–22 season.

 On 5 August 2022, O'Riordan joined Scottish Championship side Raith Rovers on loan until January 2023, making his debut the following day in a 1–0 defeat to Dundee.

 In his third game following his January 2023 return to Crewe, O'Riordan scored his first professional goal, in a 1–1 League Two draw with Stockport County on 31 January.
 On 25 February 2023, he received his first career red card, being sent off after a second caution in the 87th minute of Crewe's 1–1 draw with Rochdale.
 After suspension, he scored his second Crewe goal in his next game, a 4–3 win over Salford City at Gresty Road on 10 March 2023.

 Blackburn Rovers

 On 24 January 2024, O'Riordan joined Blackburn Rovers on a four-and-a-half-year deal, for an undisclosed fee.
-He made his Blackburn debut as a 68th minute substitute in the side's 3–1 win over Stoke City on 10 February 2024.
+He made his Blackburn debut as a 68th-minute substitute in the side's 3–1 win over Stoke City on 10 February 2024.